aetperf/aetperf.github.io/_posts/WP_2025-11-27-An-Example-ETL-Pipeline-with-dlt-SQLMesh-DuckDB.md

 While DuckDB is efficient for local development and moderate data volumes, larger-scale deployments may require thinking about cost and resource tradeoffs.

 -   **Compute vs. Storage**: For cloud environments, understand the trade-offs between compute and storage costs.
-DuckDB is compute-bound locally; in a cloud data warehouse (e.g., Snowflake, BigQuery), query complexity and data scanned directly impact costs.
+DuckDB is compute-bound locally; in a cloud data warehouse, query complexity and data scanned directly impact costs.
 -   **Incremental Processing**: `SQLMesh`'s incremental models are critical for cost optimization.
 By only processing new or changed data, you significantly reduce compute resources and execution time compared to full table rebuilds.
--   **Resource Allocation**: Fine-tune resource allocation (CPU, memory) for pipeline execution environments, especially when running on orchestrators like Airflow or Kubernetes.
+-   **Resource Allocation**: Fine-tune resource allocation (CPU, memory) for pipeline execution environments, especially when running on orchestrators like Airflow.
 -   **Cloud-Native Alternatives**: If the DuckDB file grows excessively large or requires distributed processing, consider migrating to cloud-native data warehouses or data lake solutions that offer scalable compute and storage.

 ### 4. Testability

-Beyond SQLMesh audits, I'd recommend considering a broader testing strategy for production pipelines:
+Beyond SQLMesh audits, it is recommended to consider a broader testing strategy for production pipelines:

 -   **Unit Tests for dlt Resources**: Write Python unit tests for your custom `dlt` resources (`yfinance_eod_prices` in this example).
 Mock external dependencies (like the `yfinance` API) to ensure the resource logic works correctly under various conditions.
 -   **SQLMesh Unit Tests**: `SQLMesh supports SQL unit tests for models.
 These tests define expected outputs for specific input data, ensuring transformation logic is correct and remains so after changes.
 -   **Integration Tests**: Test the full pipeline flow (Extract -> Transform -> Load) in a controlled environment with representative data.
 This ensures all components work together seamlessly.
 -   **Virtual Data Environments (VDEs) for Development**: Leverage `SQLMesh` VDEs to create isolated environments for feature development.
 This allows developers to test changes to models without impacting production data or other developers' work.
 Changes can be validated in a VDE before merging to a shared environment.

 By considering these aspects, you can evolve a pipeline like this from a working example into something more suitable for production use.
-We hope this walkthrough has been helpful in understanding how these tools can work together.

 ## References<a name="references"></a>